knpuniversity/symfony2-rest/knpu/episode2/problem-type-constants.md

 [[[ code('6f1005c96c') ]]]

-Now we can pop up the last argument in the controller:
+Now we can pop off the last argument in the controller:

 [[[ code('b6732a755c') ]]]

-Ok future me, good lucking screwing up our API problem responses in the future.
+Ok future me, good lucking screwing up our API problem responses.
 This is easy to use, and hard to break.
 Time to re-run the test:

 ```bash